Cloud-Temple/product-llmaas-how-to/README_EN.md

 Minimal example to demonstrate real-time streaming with the LLMaaS API.
 Shows SSE (Server-Sent Events) streaming activation, token-by-token display, and performance metrics calculation.

 ### 💬 [Mini Chat](./mini-chat/)
-Interactive command-line chat client to converse with LLM models, supporting history, system prompts, session saving/loading, and tool usage.
+An advanced interactive command-line chat client.
+It not only supports standard conversations with LLM models but also integrates a **full RAG system** via Qdrant and **23 built-in tools** (calculator, shell, file management, etc.).
+Ideal for complex use cases requiring both conversation and task execution.

 ### 🧪 [Test API Models](./test_api_models/)
 Python script to test and compare LLM models via API with external configuration, dynamic discovery, model selection, error handling, and performance summary.